2008 United States House of Representatives elections in Colorado: Match-up summary

-District breakdown

 District 1

 Democratic incumbent Diana DeGette won against Republican nominee George Lilly.
 DeGette was unopposed in her primary, and Lilly won against Charles Crain in his primary.

-CQ Politics forecasted the race as 'Safe Democrat'.
+Predictions

 District 2

 Democratic nominee Jared Polis, a businessman, won against Republican nominee Scott Starin, an aerospace engineer.
-CQ Politics forecasted the race as 'Safe Democrat'.

 This district had been represented by Democrat Mark Udall since 1999.
 With the retirement of Senator Wayne Allard, Udall ran for the Senate, leaving this an open seat.
 Polis won the Democratic primary against Senate President Joan Fitz-Gerald and Colorado Conservation Trust Director Will Shafroth.
 Starin was unopposed in the Republican primary.
 Former Eagle County Commissioner Tom Stone was earlier considered a possible Republican candidate, as was Boulder Mayor Mark Ruzzin for the Green Party.
 Democrats held a strong edge in this district, with the most recent Democratic presidential candidate, John Kerry, having won 59% in 2004, as it was centered around heavily Democratic Boulder.

+Predictions

 District 3

 Democratic incumbent John Salazar won against Republican nominee Wayne Wolf.
-CQ Politics forecasted the race as 'Safe Democrat'.